idada29/Internation-Debt-Analysis/README.md

 # Internation-Debt-Analysis
+## Each step of the analysis was carried out using SQL and Python respectively.
+Hence, the two gives the same results
 In this notebook, we are going to analyze international debt data collected by The World Bank.
 The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.
 We are going to find the answers to questions like:

 What is the total amount of debt that is owed by the countries listed in the dataset?